d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 This is the definition of a convolutional neural network layer.
 There are still many operations that we need to address.
-For instance, we need to figure out how to combine all the activations to a single output (e.g., whether there's a Waldo in the image).
+For instance, we need to figure out how to combine all the activations to a single output (e.g., whether there is a Waldo in the image).
 We also need to decide how to compute things efficiently, how to combine multiple layers, and whether it is a good idea to have many narrow or a few wide layers.